 Rolling his shoulders, Oilon looked at her with narrowed eyes.
 “I wouldn’t feel too bad, if I was you.
-Vere was the only one who managed to put it all together, and he decided to set this up so we could give you a hand.”
+Vere was the only one who managed to put it all together, with young Doil’s help, and he decided to set this up so we could give you a hand.”

-“Yeah, apparently he thinks that this alliance thing is a good idea,” Perfut added.
+“Yeah, apparently he thinks that this alliance thing is going to happen, is supposed to make sure that you know how best to advise your mistress,” Perfut added.
 “Personally, I suspect he just wants more trade in that potato alcohol stuff you people make, but I can’t prove anything.”

 “Provich?”
 Naleen asked.